mattcroat/joy-of-code/posts/stacking-items-with-css-grid/stacking-items-with-css-grid.md

   }
 }
 ```

+Using the `grid-area` CSS [shorthand property](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) the grid item starts at the first grid line of the grid row (`grid-row-start: 1`) and the first grid line of the grid column (`grid-column-start: 1`).

 Since the end lines for both rows and columns are not specified, they default to `auto`, which means the item will span one row, and one column from its starting position.